h15200/notes/dataStructures.md

 When an array is declared with 4 elements, it creates 4 consecutive bytes in memory.
 When an additional item is needed, you have to reassign a brand new array in a different, 5 consecutive byte location in memory.
 In JS, this is all happening under the hood when you push a new element to an existing array.

+## strings

+- `ASCII` (either 128 for standard, or 256 for extended) which is mapped to an int and only includes english alphabet and special chars.
+Uses 1 byte (8 bits) to store

+- `Unicode` is a superset of ASCII, so the first 128 chars correspond one-to-one with ASCII.
+  - UTF (8, 16, 32) refers to Unicode Encoding.
+    - UTF-8 will use 1 - 4 bytes
+    - UTF-16 2 - 4 bytes
+    - UTF-32 will always use 4 bytes
+  - The vast majority uses Utf-8, meaning it uses 8 bits (1 bytes) for encoding. about 97% of chars used on the web are utf-8 encoded.
+  - utf-8 encoding is compatible with ASCII, so ascii chars are technically also utf-8.

 ## TYPED ARRAYS - You can declare arrays with exact bytes like in C

 Int16Array needs 2 bytes (16 bits) of memory PER item.